UltraEngine/Documentation/CPP/FileBrowser.md

     PopulateTree(folderbrowser->root, rootpath);
 ```

 When we run the resulting code, there is a pause while the contents of the Documents folder are loaded into the treeview.
+This may be quite slow depending on how many folders you have to load, but we will come back to optimize this design later.

 ![](https://raw.githubusercontent.com/Leadwerks/Documentation/master/Images/filebrowser2.png)